-PRESSURE GAUGE: It is provided to know the pressure and for setting of various valves, pressure switches.
+PRESSURE GAUGE: It is provided to know the pressure at any position at any instant of time and for setting of various valves, pressure switches etc. The pressure gauge with glycerin filled dial is preferred in the hydraulic system to take care of the damage to the gauge due to vibration and variations

 SAFETY VALVE/ RELIEF VALVE: Both are same and it is the most important component of Hydraulic system.
 It limits the maximum pressure in the system so that elements, hoses, cylinders, pipes etc does not burst due to high pressure.
 It also protects the equipment and system from over loading.
 When the system pressure increases beyond the set point, the safety valve opens and relieves the excess oil to tank.
+This is provided at many points and at different settings to make the system literally foolproof.